mandugo/IEEE-AESS-Radar-Challenge-2025-RaSS-Team/README.md

    | **Stop** | Reset to the first frame and clear tracks. |
    | **Loop** | Enable/disable looping when reaching the last frame. |

-4. **Adjust parameters** –
+4. **Adjust parameters**
    - Range max, CFAR guard/training cells, null angle, video speed / offset are all editable via their respective edit fields or checkboxes.

-5. **Visual inspection** –
-   - The *RD* panel shows range‑doppler power (log scale) with CFAR detections highlighted.
-   - The *Micro‑Doppler* panel shows the instantaneous velocity profile of the strongest target.
-   - The *Polar* panel displays a polar plot of range–velocity points with tracks overlaid.

 ---